maxh/maxheinritz.com/_posts/2022-08-13-backend-run-mode.md

 Some modules are only relevant in specific run modes.

-For example, there’s no need to load all the REST controllers and GraphQL resolvers when running in poller mode:
+For example, there’s no need to load the CLI commands, REST controllers, or GraphQL resolvers when running in poller mode.
+We only need the pollers and the core business logic they depend on:

 ![Backend Running as Poller](/images/posts/backend-running-as-poller.png)

+See the [atomic backend modules post](/posts/2022-08-13-atomic-backend-modules.png) for explanation of these submodules.

 And there's no need to load the pollers when running in server mode: